nsxiv/nsxiv/CONTRIBUTING.md

 Development workflow
 --------------------

-Our workflow regarding pull requests (PR) is laid out as:
+Our workflow regarding pull requests (PR) is:

   * Code related changes require two approvals, but documentation related changes (e.g typo) can be merged with just one.